 Jobs in skilled trades are cool

-That’s the message local students in Grades 8 and 10 will hear loud and clear at Epic Jobs on May 17 in Brantford.
+That’s the message local students in Grades 8 and 10 heard loud and clear at Epic Jobs on May 17 in Brantford.

-Superstars in 4 industries will share their success stories and enthusiasm with more than 1,000 area students at Epic Jobs, a day-long event at Galaxy Cinemas Brantford.
+Superstars in 4 industries shared their success stories and enthusiasm with about 1,100 area students at Epic Jobs, a day-long event held inside and outside of Galaxy Cinemas Brantford.

-Epic Jobs also will inspire students to explore new career pathways, in skilled trades, manufacturing, hospitality and other fields, though hands-on, interactive exhibits.
+Epic Jobs was designed to inspire students to explore new career pathways, in skilled trades, manufacturing, hospitality and other fields, though hands-on, interactive exhibits.

 Epic Job Superstar Speakers